nikcleju/IT_Course/Lectures/02_SourceCoding.md

 $$ \sum_i D^{-l_i} \leq 1.$$

 * Consequence:
-    * For every uniquely decodable code, there exists in instantaneous code with the same lengths!
+    * For every uniquely decodable code, there exists an instantaneous code with the same lengths!
     * Even though the class of uniquely decodable codes is larger than that of instantaneous codes, it brings no benefit in codeword length